 Here you can walk along wild beaches and through dense forests where black bears are common.
 Boat trips provide excellent opportunities to see impressive numbers of grey whales that spend the summer in the plankton-rich channels offshore.

-Named after the Royal Navy officer who explored the Pacific Northwest between 1791 and 1794, British Columbia’s largest island is home to the historic city of Victoria, the provincial capital, which warrants a couple of nights stay.
-At 460kms long and up to 80kms wide, it is the largest Pacific island east of New Zealand, and the largest on the west coast of North America.
-Separated from the mainland by a long strait, the island’s west coast looks directly onto the Pacific Ocean, while mountains that reach a maximum height of 2,195ms run most of its length, dividing the drier, more rolling east coast from the wet and rugged western shore, much of which is mountainous with fjords, bays and inlets.
+At 460 kilometres long and up to 80 kilometres wide, it is the largest Pacific island east of New Zealand, and the largest on the west coast of North America.
+Separated from the mainland by a long strait, the island’s west coast looks directly onto the Pacific Ocean, while mountains that reach a maximum height of 2,195 metres run most of its length, dividing the drier, more rolling east coast from the wet and rugged western shore, much of which is mountainous with fjords, bays and inlets.